 All employees in the United States are eligible to participate in the Company's Employee Savings and Investment Plan ("401(k) Plan"), a tax-qualified defined contribution retirement savings plan.
 The Company matches 50% of each 1% contributed by the employee up to a maximum of 6% of pay (totaling a company maximum match of 3%), subject to the contribution limits imposed by the Internal Revenue Code.
 Employees vest in the Company match after three years of service.
-In fiscal 2022, 2021 and 2020, the Company contributed \$1.1 million, \$0.3 million and \$1.3 million, respectively, in cash to the 401(k) Plan.
-The decrease in fiscal 2021 is due to the Company's temporary suspension in the Company match from April 2020 to the end of fiscal 2021 in response to the COVID-19 pandemic.
+In fiscal 2023, 2022 and 2021, the Company contributed \$1.2 million, \$1.1 million and \$0.3 million, respectively, in cash to the 401(k) Plan.
+The decrease in fiscal 2021 was due to the Company's temporary suspension in the Company match from April 2020 to the end of fiscal 2021 in response to the COVID-19 pandemic.
 The Company match resumed in the first quarter of fiscal 2022.